 A brief history of VAT

-A system of VAT was initially conceived by the Germans in the aftermath of WW1, but was first implemented by the French in 1954 in its then-African colony of the Ivory Coast.
+A system of VAT was initially conceived by the Germans in the aftermath of WW1 but was first implemented by the French in 1954 in its then-African colony of the Ivory Coast.
 It was so successful that it was rolled out to France-proper in 1958.

-By that stage, the other 5 members of the EEC (Germany, Italy and the Benelux countries) were operating variations of sales taxes and which were cascade taxes in nature.
+By that stage, the other five members of the EEC (Germany, Italy and the Benelux countries) were operating variations of sales taxes and which were cascade taxes in nature.
 Cascade taxes are those applied at every stage in the supply chain, without any deduction for the tax paid at earlier stages.
-Any supply chain longer than 2 participants means that the real amount of tax included in the final price of a particular product is obscured and impossible to determine.
+Any supply chain longer than two participants means that the real amount of tax included in the final price of a particular product is obscured and impossible to determine.
 Why was this bad?
 Firstly, there was always the risk that EEC countries would – deliberately or accidentally – subsidise exports by overestimating the taxes refundable on exportation.
 Secondly, it created an artificial incentive for vertical integration, thus reducing the tax-take in the intermediary stages.
 Finally, vertical integration can lead to monopolisation of the markets, so was anti-competitive.

 VAT schemes, on the other hand, solve all three of those problems.
 The deductibility of tax paid at each level of the supply process means that the actual amount of tax paid (only on final sale) is known; nothing is gained tax-wise from vertical integration and therefore monopolies are avoided and competition protected.

-This led to the EEC First Directive in the late-1960’s which replaced the existing multi-level sales taxes operated by the other member states with the VAT system operated by the French.
+This led to the EEC First Directive in the late-1960s which replaced the existing multi-level sales taxes operated by the other member states with the VAT system operated by the French.
 Henceforth, every new member would be compelled to follow suit.

 The UK’s experience

 The UK had been operating its own consumption tax since 1940.
 Rather than going down the route of the sales taxes preferred by the other EEC members, the UK adopted a purchase tax, applied at the point of manufacture, not sale.
 The reason for this was to avoid wasting precious resources at a time of conflict (WWII) and the tax was levied at different rates depending on the individual goods’ “luxuriousness”.
 As WWII progressed, the main rate increased, peaking at 100% in 1943, before falling to 33⅓% immediately after the war.
 By 1973, the rate of Purchase Tax in the UK was 25%.
-Purchase Tax was abolished upon the UK’s accession to the EEC in 1st January 1973 and replaced by VAT, which was initially set at 10%.
+Purchase Tax was abolished upon the UK’s accession to the EEC on 1st January 1973 and replaced by VAT, which was initially set at 10%.

 Because prices already bore some element of consumption tax, the move to VAT was not as big a shock as it was perhaps for countries like Spain: when they acceded to the EU in 1986, VAT resulted in an immediate price hike on Day 1, as they had not previously had a consumption tax in any form whatsoever.